Group Testing: An Information Theory Perspective: Universality and counting defectives

-One challenge associated with creating nonadaptive algorithms to count defectives is that (without further information) any value of $k \in \{0,1,\dotsc,n\}$ is possible.
+we would expect half the tests to be positive on average, if the true number of defectives $k$ was equal to $\ell$.
+Hence, using a Bernoulli design with parameter $p(\ell)$, if empirically we see many more (respectively, many fewer) than half the tests being positive, then this is evidence that $k \gg \ell$ (respectively, $k \ll \ell$). \end{itemize} While the above findings provide a useful starting point, a notable challenge associated with creating nonadaptive algorithms to count defectives is that (without further information) any value of $k \in \{0,1,\dotsc,n\}$ is possible.
 Constructions based on \eqref{eq:countinverted} for a particular $p(\ell)$ will struggle to distinguish between putative values $k_1$ and $k_2$ that are both far from $\ell$.
 To overcome this, Damaschke and Muhammad \cite[Section 4]{damaschke2010competitive} proposed a geometric construction, dividing the range of tests into subintervals of exponentially increasing size and using a series of $p(\ell)$ values tailored to each subinterval.

 To be more precise, the (nonadaptive) algorithm of \cite{damaschke2010competitive} constructs parallel group tests indexed by integers $t$.
 Each item lies in the $t$-th test independently with probability